Stylish bees, help! (PIC HEAVY!)

 Member

-It looks like we are going to be inviting the bridal party, close family AND OOT guests.
-It's going to be huge and I'm not overly thrilled about that -- but c'est la vie!
-Good thing FFIL is paying because if it was left up to us it would be much smaller.
+It looks like we are going to be inviting the bridal party, close family AND Out of Town guests.
+It’s going to be huge and I’m not overly thrilled about that — but c’est la vie!
+Good thing Future Father-In-Law is paying because if it was left up to us it would be much smaller.

 Member

 I think as long as you include the bridal party, their dates and close family you are all good.
 Everything else is up to you.
-We are doing OOT because we have tons of OOT people (hey thats what happens when we get married in FI hometown, not mine).
-So we are expecting a lot of people, luckily FILs are being very generous.
+We are doing Out of Town because we have tons of Out of Town people (hey thats what happens when we get married in Fiance hometown, not mine).
+So we are expecting a lot of people, luckily Future In-Laws are being very generous.
 I think beer/wine and soda is fine.
 Nobody should complain about that, they are still getting free dinner and drinks.
 Enjoy!

 Member